Permian-Global-Research/vrtility/README.md

 We can also use on-disk raster files too, as shown here with this example dataset - note that the inputs have multiple spatial reference systems and therefore we need to warp them (as in the above example) before stacking.
-If your images are all in the same CRS, you will save a lot of time by warping only once in `vrt_compute`.
-We can plot thse `vrt_{x}` objects using the `plot` but note that for very large rasters where we are computing pixel functions this can be slow and we are better off using `vrt_compute` to write to disk and then plotting the output.
+If your images are all in the same CRS, you might save a lot of time by warping only once in `vrt_compute`.
+We can plot these `vrt_{x}` objects using `plot()` but note that for very large rasters, where we are computing pixel functions, this can be slow and we are better off using `vrt_compute` to write to disk and then plotting the output.